Naturally dwarf variety!

 In following years figs require little pruning except to remove any damaged or misplaced shoots to maintain the open framework.
 New shoots can be pinch pruned in summer back to 5 or 6 leaves to encourage fruit formation.

 When growing figs in the UK climate the fruits will develop in spring and ripen throughout the summer for harvesting in late summer or autumn when soft.
-A second crop may begin to develop in late summer.
-Leave these figs intact - any that survive the winter will ripen the following year.Caution: The foliage and sap of Ficus carica is harmful if eaten and may irritate the skin and eyes.
+A second crop may begin to develop in spring if it has been a warmer year.Caution: The foliage and sap of Ficus carica is harmful if eaten and may irritate the skin and eyes.

 Large items may incur a higher delivery charge - this will be displayed in your shopping basket.